Vman1111/SenioriOSDevStudy/README.md

 commit `Delete the CodableFeedStore in favor of the CoreDataFeedStore (we just need one in this project).
 If needed, of course, we can revert this commit and restore the `Codable` implementation.` - not actually deleted because I want to keep the code in repo

+commit `Include EssentialFeedCacheIntegrationTests test target in the CI scheme to guarantee we build and run all cache integration tests as part of the continuous integration pipeline.` - do not yet actually have a CI scheme.
+No need for it right now.